muntazir99/Bingo/README.md

 # Bingo
-this program randomly generate a 5*5 bingo and you can also play bingo in it
+This program randomly generate a 5*5 bingo table and you can also play bingo in it.